Taxes

 4. You may reduce your state income taxes as some states have certain deductions or exemptions that apply based on your adjusted gross income.

-The above discusses some of the more common charitable giving strategies but is only the beginning of options available to you.
-Many additional strategies are especially applicable to high net worth individuals.
-Some of these strategies are charitable remainder trusts, life insurance, private foundations, etc. These strategies can also have estate tax implications.
 You can also learn more about the overall importance of forward-looking tax planning in our Tax Reduction Strategies guide.
 Remember that your focus should be mitigating taxes over your lifetime, not just in one year.
 Download your copy of the Tax Reduction Strategies guide below.

 Charitable Giving